Republicanism in Norway: Public opinion

 In 2013 the news agency TV 2 asked the Norwegian people how they felt about the monarchy and about the individual monarchs.
 91% of the people who were asked believed that King Harald was doing a good job as King of Norway and 80% believed that Queen Sonja was doing a good job as Queen of Norway.
 Most people that were asked believed that Queen Sonja is very important to King Harald in relation to counselling, advice and support.
 Additionally, 13% believed that the king should abdicate to let his son Crown Prince Haakon be crowned king before his father dies, and 75% believed that the king should not abdicate.

-Recently the monarchy and royal family has received criticism from the Norwegian people.
-According to NRK, Princess Märtha Louise has been said to use her title as Princess of Norway for commercial reasons.
-The princess renounced her title "Her Royal Highness" in 2002, and no longer receives an appanage like the rest of the royal family.
-In May 2019, she received criticism from Norwegian social commentator Vebjørn Selbekk after promoting her partner's business.
-Selbekk told NRK that he believed she was taking advantage of her title as Princess of Norway and using it for marketing purposes.
-He believes that this gives the Norwegian people more reason to dislike the monarchy, because it puts the royal family in a bad light.
+In more recent years, the monarchy and royal family has received criticism due to Princess Märtha Louise’s continued use of her title as Princess of Norway for commercial reasons.
+The princess renounced the title "Her Royal Highness" in 2002, but as recently as May 2019 and July 2024 she has been accused of taking advantage of her royal title for marketing purposes.

-An organisation called The Norwegian Republican Union (In Norwegian: Den Norske Republikanske Forening) work to get rid of the monarchy and make Norway a republic.
-The organisation states on its website that the position as Head of State is too important to be inherited.
-On the website of the organisation, there are links to articles about support for the republic and information about why a republic could be better than the monarchy.
+Between 2017 and May 2024, popular support dropped from 81 to 73%, while it reached an all time low of 62% in September 2024.
+Accusations of rape and the subsequent imprisonment of Marius Borg Høiby combined with scandals involving the King's son-in-law, conspiracy theorist, convicted felon and accused sex offender Durek Verrett, have been cited as reasons for a "decimation of the Norwegian royal family's reputation," leading to debate about democratic constitutional reforms to abolish hereditary positions and a doubling of membership in the Norwegian republican association from 270 to 500 members.

 Proposals for change

 In 2012 Hallgeir H. Langeland, Snorre Serigstad Valen, Eirin Sund, Truls Wickholm, Marianne Marthinsen and Jette F. Christensen proposed a constitutional change.
 The constitutional change they wanted was the introduction of republicanism in Norway.
 In the constitutional bill, they stated that no positions of power should be inherited, and therefore they believed that the monarchy was not suitable in a democratic country like Norway.
-The bill, through garnering support, did not pass.
+The bill, though garnering support, did not pass.